School Physicals Specialist Q&A

 School physicals are wellness checkups that are required by most schools before a student can participate in sports and other activities.
 Visit Dr. Pedro Ylisastigui MD for more information.
-Call us or schedule an appointment online.
-We have convenient locations to serve you in Lehigh Acres FL, and Fort Myers FL.
+Contact us or schedule an appointment online.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.

 Table of Contents:

 School is an important part of every child’s life, and it is vital to ensure that they are in good health before attending.
 An easy way to make sure of this is through school physicals.
 These physicals are different from annual physicals and focus on the child’s health and fitness levels to make sure they can safely participate in school activities.

 A school physical is a health examination performed by a licensed physician to ensure each child is in good health so that they can safely participate in school-related activities.
 These physical exams do not replace the need for a normal annual physical; both should be completed every year.

 These wellness checkups are required by most schools before a student can participate in sports and other activities and are typically one of several visits children and teenagers have with their doctors every year.
 This annual appointment gives doctors a chance to monitor growth and development and address any social, physical or emotional concerns.